tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/生命周期（lifecycle）/GET Bucket lifecycle_intl_en.md

 ## Description
-This API (GET Bucket lifecycle) is used to query the lifecycle configuration of a bucket.
-If the bucket does not have a lifecycle rule configured, NoSuchLifecycleConfiguration will be returned.
+This API is used to query the lifecycle configuration of a bucket.
+If the bucket does not have a lifecycle rule configured, `NoSuchLifecycleConfiguration` will be returned.

 ## Request
 ### Sample Request